 Power Planter’s augers are simple to use.
-Apart from our two largest augers, which are designed to fit powerheads, all of our augers are made with a hex head so that they’ll fit a standard drill chuck.
+Most of our standard augers are made with a hex head so that they’ll fit a standard drill chuck.
 To use an auger, simply fit the hex head to a power drill or cordless drill.
-Once secured, you’re ready to start digging.
+Set the drill speed on it’s lowest setting (more torque) and adjust the chuck to a resistance setting appropriate for your fitness level.
+Now you’re ready to start digging.

 For larger holes, you may want to dig a small pilot hole before starting.
 Then, place the auger’s tip at the center of the hole you plan to dig, and activate the drill or powerhead.

 Make sure to keep the auger vertical as it digs and be prepared — the drill will kick back in your hand slightly as the auger starts to bite into the soil.
 Once the auger is digging, there is no need to press on it.
 Just let the auger dig until you’ve reached the desired depth, and then you can safely remove the tool from the hole.

 It’s important to make sure you have the proper drill or power engine for your Power Planter® auger and your project.
 We recommend a minimum power rating of 18V for most gardening tasks although a 14V drill will work with our 7″ to 12″ inch augers when planting in light soil.
 For augers 4 inches or wider or, when digging holes deeper than 12 inches in hard soil, we generally recommend 20V to 60V drills.
 Learn how much drill power you will need in our power guide.